 “Workers, encouraged by socialist ideas and their own economic plight, pushed Bolshevik leaders faster than the latter wished to go.
 For Lenin, factory committees and other kinds of mass activism were useful for the political support they gave… but they could not be the basis for future economic and political authority.
 Moreover, Lenin and other Bolshevik leaders stressed the importance of drawing on the skills of the old managers and owners in the current economic crisis and transitional stage; supervision, not replacement of them was needed.
 [So] the regime followed a rather inconsistent economic policy for the rest of 1917, especially on workers’ supervision and nationalisation.”

-1. The Bolsheviks dreamed of dismantling Russia’s old order and creating a socialist economy – but they inherited a nation underdeveloped and exhausted by years of total war.
+1. The Bolsheviks inherited a Russian economy that was underdeveloped and exhausted by years of total war.

-2. Lenin’s solution was ‘state capitalism’, where major industries would remain in private hands but under state control.
-This would allow the economy to recover, consolidate and develop.
+2. Lenin’s solution was ‘state capitalism’, which would allow the economy to recover, consolidate and develop.

 3. It required the continuation of capitalist practices, though several sectors would be controlled by the state.